yjyan7/academic-kickstart/content/publication/li-2020-a/index.md

   distribution and the range shifts of other macrofungal species in response to climate change.
 Challenges of using the model and possible solutions are also discussed.
-  The species distribution modeling method is considered to have great potential for red list assessments and the subsequent conservation of macrofungi.
+  The species distribution modeling method is considered to have great potential for red list assessments and the subsequent conservation of macrofungi.'

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus